Gift Guide 2018: Bedtime Procrastination

 But no, now there are bedtime rituals to be performed!
 “Oh, Grandfather, we must dance the last dance of the day, to thank the sun for shining so nicely.”
 There’s also bathing and brushing and brandishing of “best pajamas,” because “what will the stars say if I am not in my best pajamas when they visit me?”
 Again, Grandfather obliges with patience and tenderness.

 If Gabby Wild had to reject her make-believe world of Never Sleeping City to find her peaceful sleep, Miyuki has only to sink deeper into hers.
 This is a world of Dragonfly Queens.
 A world where a girl sleeps in a red shoe under snowdrops, while a frog hangs from a tree in a bucket.
 A world where it’s not clear where reality ends and dreams begin.

 Published by Atheneum Books for Young Readers and Princeton Architectural Press, respectively.
 All opinions are my own.
-Amazon.com affiliate links support my book-buying habit and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!
+Amazon.com affiliate links are above, although I prefer that we all shop local when we can!